RPC for NestJS

 script to package.json

-The NestJS server should be running at this moment on http://localhost:3000 .
+Run the development server so NestJS should be available at http://localhost:3000 .
 Set --openapi-root-url

 to your server URL if it’s different.